Chocolate Museum Hamburg ⇒

 • Amount of cocoa beans processed annually: Several tons

-Further important information
+Additional important information

-How to get to Chocoversum
+How to Get to the Chocoversum

-Opening hours, admission & Co.
+Opening hours, admission & co.

 Opening Hours